 A study of the operations of securities markets, investment policies, valuation of individual securities and techniques of investing in securities.
 This course also introduces students to analysis of investment information, evaluation of risks and returns, and principles of portfolio selection in investment decisions.
 Business majors only.
-Prerequisite: FINA 210.
+Prerequisite: FINA 210 or FINA 211.